Analyticity and hp discontinuous Galerkin approximation of nonlinear Schr\"odinger eigenproblems: Abstract a priori error bounds

-At this stage, we are able to prove the first convergence result for the numerical eigenfunction and eigenvalue.
+At this stage, we are able to prove the convergence result for the numerical eigenfunction and eigenvalue.
 We work mainly in the discrete setting, in order to avoid the issues due to the nonconformity of the method.
 The analysis is carried out for the symmetric interior penalty discontinuous Galerkin method, but it holds for any nonconforming symmetric method, as long as the results of Lemma \ref{lemma:estimates} hold for such a method.
 Furthermore, the remark made at the beginning of Section \ref{sec:apriori} still holds, in that the result can be adapted with few modifications to a classical $h$-type discontinuous Galerkin finite element method.

 In general, the goal is to prove that the numerical eigenvalue-eigenfunction couple obtained as solution to the nonlinear problem converges as fast as for linear elliptic operators.
 In this section, we obtain this result for the eigenfunction, which is shown to converge quasi optimally.
-The hypotheses on the function $F$ are instead not strong enough to prove that the eigenvalue converges twice as fast as the eigenfunction in the $\dgnorm{\hphantom{u}}$ norm.
-We can nonetheless prove that the eigenvalue converges at least as fast as the eigenfunction; the doubling of the rate of convergence is deferred to the later Proposition \ref{theorem:convergence2}, where we will have introduced additional hypotheses on $F$.
+We prove that the eigenvalue converges at least as fast as the eigenfunction.

 The following theorem gives then the above mentioned estimates on the convergence of the eigenfunction and eigenvalue.
 We start by showing the convergence to zero of the error, and use this result to show that the estimate is quasi optimal.
 We then show that the eigenvalue converges, with the basic rate mentioned above, and conclude by showing an estimate on the $L^2(\Omega)$ norm of the error. \begin{theorem} If the hypotheses \eqref{eq:cond1} to \eqref{eq:cond4} on $F$ hold and the hypotheses on the potential $V$ \eqref{eq:hyp-potential-1}, \eqref{eq:hyp-potential-2} hold, then